How to Manage Your Executive Career and Job Search During A Global Pandemic

 I’ve had several calls from returning and new clients who are under pressure to produce an updated executive resume for an internal position.

-In the face of this unforeseen global event, all companies have had to shift immediately.
+All companies have had to shift immediately in the face of this unforeseen global event.
 The corporate environment has been turned upside down, but it isn’t all bad news.
-There are many opportunities created for internal candidates, and these roles are often announced and fulfilled quickly.
+Many opportunities have been created for internal candidates, and these roles are often announced and filled quickly.
 Therefore, be ready with an updated executive resume.

 Waiting until the last minute to update your resume is not a good idea.
 Even though these roles are internal, you will still be competing for them.
 Therefore, you must market yourself strategically and vigorously for those opportunities.

-Many of these roles that are being created by employers are positions that did not exist before this crisis.
-How can you show them that you are right for that type of pioneering position during a high-pressure period?
+Many of these roles that employers are creating are positions that did not exist before this crisis.
+How can you show them you are right for that type of pioneering position during a high-pressure period?
 Can you set the benchmark?

 #2.
 Manage Your Brand From Home

-I know you’ve been too busy to learn all the LinkedIn ins and outs; to manage your digital footprint and create your online persona.
-But, now, you must.
+I know you’ve been too busy to learn all the LinkedIn lingo, manage your digital footprint, and create your online persona.
+But now, you must.

-Many are working from home currently, and if you are no longer in the office, your brand is truly what is seen online.
+Many people are currently working from home, and if you are no longer in the office, your brand is truly what is seen online.

 Does your online image market what you’d like others to see?